 Extraverted Thinking (Tertiary)

-ENFPs use this function, but to a lesser degree.
+ENFPs use this function to a lesser degree.
 While Thinking (T), ENFPs make decisions based on logic.
 The Extraverted Thinking function enables them to organize and categorize their thoughts and arguments.
-This function translates in the ability to see the logical consequences of actions.
+This function translates into the ability to see the logical consequences of actions.
 It also follows a rational sequence and organization.

 Introverted Sensing (Inferior)